johnwargo/yaml-add-property/readme.md

 ---
 ```

 If the `propertyValue` has one or more spaces in it, enclose it in quotes:

 ```shell
 yaml-add-prop posts description "A Sample description"
 ```

-To overwrite the contents of the `layout` property with the value `default` use the following:
+To overwrite the existing contents of the `layout` property with the value `default` use the following:

 ```shell
 yaml-add-prop posts layout default -o